 If you've been following The Food Lab since the beginning, this won't be the first time you've heard about prime rib.
 Heck, I've been talking about how to reverse-sear a prime rib to maximize the tender, medium-rare interior since the dawn of The Food Lab, way back in 2009.
 It's a dish that looms large in my family legend.
 My mother requests it at Christmas each year.
-I've got a dedicated prime rib–aging fridge in my shed.
-I'm even hosting a series of prime rib dinners around the country.
+I've even got a dedicated prime rib–aging fridge in my shed.
 Point is, I know a thing or two about beef and regularly test and retest my techniques.

 Here's the good news: Despite years of intervening testing, my recommendations on how to cook the perfect prime rib have not significantly changed.